lawki/reindeer-times/README.md

 We can avoid extra re-rendering by simply plugging in the redux state only to relevant presentational component, as evidenced in approach #2.

 ### N.B.
-This project serves as a visible representation of above described concepts.
+This project serves as a proof of concept for above described concepts.

+&copy; 2020 Prakhar Pal

+### License
+MIT